orzFly/zebra-public/README.md

 ## License

-Different packages or projects may have diffenent licenses.
+Different packages or projects may have different licenses.
 This repo is open-source but we haven't decide a suitable license yet.
 The plan is to eventually open the license up to something permissive.